 Rod Brouhard is a paramedic, journalist, researcher, educator and advocate for emergency medical service providers and patients.
 He started as a volunteer firefighter in 1987 and fell in love with emergency medical services.
 Rod's been viewing life through the flashing glow of emergency lights ever since.
 Today, Rod leads a team of dedicated EMS professionals in San Francisco, California.

 Rod's first book, "Life's Little Emergencies: A Handbook for Active Independent Seniors and Caregivers," covers first aid and emergency response.
-It's written with a focus on seniors, but the information is good for people of all ages.

 Rod regularly contributes to newspapers, magazines, websites and national EMS trade publications.
 He was a featured guest on CNN Radio and on "Fox News Live with Jamie Colby."